-There are many aspects to your car that require professional attention and a

-	team of mechanics who has the tools and experience to get the job done right the

-	first time.
-If you are making your car racecar ready, corner weighting is one of

-	the most important changes to make.
-For years, Walt’s Danville Service has been

-	San Ramon’s leader in corner balancing, car tuning, and scaling.
-We have a

-	dedicated team of specialists who understand how to get the most performance

-	possible from your car and expertly perform the modifications needed to get your

-	car’s balance just right.
-For more information, call today or stop by our shop

-	in San Ramon.
+There are many aspects to your car that require professional attention and a team of technicians who has the tools and experience to get the job done right the first time.
+If you are making your car race car ready, corner weighting is one of the most important changes to make.
+For years, Walt’s Danville Service has been San Ramon’s leader in corner balancing, car tuning, and scaling.
+We have a dedicated team of specialists who understand how to get the most performance possible from your car and expertly perform the modifications needed to get your car’s balance just right.
+For more information, call today or stop by our shop in San Ramon.

 CORNER BALANCING: AN OVERVIEW

 Many factors can affect how your car turns in each direction.
 At high speeds, this is an important component to how fast you go because of how weight is transferred from one side of the car to the other, or from the rear to the front of the car.
 When different springs and shocks don’t do the trick, the answer is corner balancing.
 With corner weighting, the distribution of weight is spread out evenly among the four corners of your car, which allows for maximum efficiency when turning at high speeds.

 FROM START TO FINISH, YOU CAN DEPEND ON US

 When you’re dealing with corner balancing, it is imperative to work with technicians who know what they are doing.
 The scaling process begins by determining how much weight needs to be shifted around from one side or the other.
 We always add the appropriate amount of weight on the driver’s side (to approximate your weight) to ensure the weighting is accurate.
 We ensure your car is perfectly aligned and set up for exactly how it will be on the track, giving you the most precise picture of where the weight distribution is and how to best achieve the right balance.